-WinkBeds mattresses are handmade to order, compressed, and shipped as a bed in a box.
+WinkBeds mattresses are handmade to order, compressed, and shipped as a mattress in a box.

 Most mattresses purchased online include a sleep trial, which gives purchasers the chance to try out the mattress and return it if it does not meet their expectations.
 Sleep trials can range in length, and some include a mandatory break-in period before a return can be initiated.

-Since bed-in-a-box mattresses are compressed by machine and fully expand once unboxed, shoppers are not required to return the mattress in its original packaging.
+Since mattresses in a box are compressed by machine and fully expand once unboxed, shoppers are not required to return the mattress in its original packaging.
 Most companies will help coordinate the pickup and donation or recycling of returned mattresses.
 That said, policies vary between companies so it is important to read the fine print.